STM3256/dota_stats/README.md

 Using the steam API to collect and analyze stats

 ## Requirements
-This repository requires the useage of the [Requests library](https://github.com/psf/requests)
+This repository requires the useage of the [Requests library](https://github.com/psf/requests).
+Install using `pip install requests`

 ## SETUP
 1. Get a steam API key by going [here](https://steamcommunity.com/dev/apikey)